modelscope/FunASR/docs/vllm_guide.md

 **Q: Slow first startup?**
 vLLM initialization takes 60–90 s (KV Cache + CUDA Graph warmup).
 Subsequent inferences are instant.

+**Q: What happens when Fun-ASR-Nano vLLM uses `dtype="fp16"`?**
+The audio frontend and adaptor remain float16, but FunASR runs the Qwen3 decoder in bfloat16 because vLLM float16 decoding can produce degraded repeated output.
+This is automatic and keeps the two-byte decoder weight footprint.
+On hardware without BF16 support, use `dtype="fp32"`; the vLLM path does not claim an end-to-end FP16 decoder mode.

 **Q: vLLM returns repeated punctuation such as `!!!!!!!!` but PyTorch/HF generate is normal.
 What should I check?**
 This usually means the audio frontend and checkpoint can work, but the vLLM prompt-embedding path or decoding parameters differ from the upstream runner.